Updated: Feb 10

 There are four (4) main reasons why people keep items:

-Emotional Attachment - I remember when I were 1 and loved Mr. Hugs! but I wish he didn't smell like this now...
+Emotional Attachment - I remember when I was 1 and loved Mr. Hugs! but I wish he didn't smell like this now...

 Guilt - This was given to me by a friend, I can't just get rid of it...